anshikaa3/face-detection-web/README.md

 ## 🔍 Face Detection Method Used

-This project uses the **Haar Cascade Classifier**, which:
+This project uses the **Haar Cascade Classifier**, a classical machine learning-based object detection algorithm.

+### How it works:

-- Is a pre-trained XML model from OpenCV
+- Uses a pre-trained XML model from OpenCV
-- Uses feature-based detection (edges & line detection)
+- Detects facial features like edges and line patterns
-- Applies a sliding window approach
+- Applies sliding window detection across the image
+- Uses cascade stages to quickly eliminate non-face regions
+- Returns bounding box coordinates of detected faces

-- Efficient for static image detection
+Haar Cascade is lightweight and fast for static image detection.
-- Lightweight and fast compared to deep learning models
+While deep learning models provide higher accuracy, Haar Cascade is efficient for quick and simple deployments.

 ---